dpanea/dpanea.github.io/docs/index.md

     ---

-    "I had the pleasure of working with Daniel for two years at Wootpix.
+    "I had the pleasure of working with Daniel for two years at Wooptix.
 During this time, I was consistently impressed by his dedication, professionalism, and ability to quickly develop effective solutions to complex problems.

     Daniel has strong expertise in Python and an excellent understanding of mathematical modeling, which he applies with precision to deliver high-quality results.
 He is a highly skilled professional and a valuable team player.